 The Honors Program is an all-University concentration in interdisciplinary studies that serves as an alternative path to fulfilling the requirements of the Drake Curriculum, and strives to:

 To complete the Honors Program Track of the Drake Curriculum, students take 19 credits in the Honors Program, including a required seminar titled Paths to Knowledge, which explores the different ways in which people come to understand the world.
-Honors Program students also take classes in three of the Areas of Inquiry: the Artistic Experience, a laboratory science and quantitative literacy.
+Honors Program students also take classes in three of the Areas of Inquiry: Artistic Experience, a laboratory science and quantitative literacy.
 This track allows students to explore simultaneously the creative, interdisciplinary nontraditional topics that are the hallmark of the Honors Program and fulfill the Drake Curriculum’s goal of providing students with diverse intellectual experiences, introducing them to various areas around which intellectual inquiry is organized.

-Students may develop further leadership skills through the Honors Student Council, which actively solicits Honors course topics and faculty, helps shape program policies and plans events and service projects.
+Students may develop further leadership skills through the Honors Student Council, which actively solicits Honors course topics and faculty, helps shape program policies and plans social events and service projects.

 • Rank in the top 5 percent of their high school class or have a minimum 3.75 cumulative GPA on a 4.0 scale; and